The world can seem divided, loud, and at times as though it is moving backward. Tension can rise quickly, and uncertainty can feel constant.

-Peace is not a dream. it is our future.
+Peace is not a dream—it is our destiny.

 Humanity is growing up.

-And unity is the next stage of human maturity.
+and unity is the next stage of our collective maturity.

 Growth is rarely comfortable.

 When a young person matures, there are struggles.
 Identity questions.
 Emotional intensity.
 Moments of confusion.
-But those struggles are part of becoming.
+But those struggles are part of becoming who we truly are.

 Humanity is experiencing something similar.